jackyzha0/quartz/docs/features/wikilinks.md

 Wikilinks were pioneered by earlier internet wikis to make it easier to write links across pages without needing to write Markdown or HTML links each time.

-Quartz supports Wikilinks by default and these links are resolved by Quartz using `Plugin.CrawlLinks`.
+Quartz supports Wikilinks by default and these links are resolved by Quartz using the [[CrawlLinks]] plugin.
 See the [Obsidian Help page on Internal Links](https://help.obsidian.md/Linking+notes+and+files/Internal+links) for more information on Wikilink syntax.

 This is enabled as a part of [[Obsidian compatibility]] and can be configured and enabled/disabled from that plugin.